-The textpane control contains a Name column and a Value column as shown in Figure 6.2 on page 56.
+The textpane control contains a Name column and a Value column as shown in Figure 4.
 Each row corresponds to individual configuration file entries.
 The text pane enables you to view and modify these entries.

 At startup, the Orbix Java Configuration Explorer opens the iona.cfg root configuration file.
 By default, this file is located in the config directory of your Orbix Java installation.
-The Configuration Explorer navigation tree displays icons that represent the configuration files included in iona.cfg as shown in Figure 6.1 on page 54.
+The Configuration Explorer navigation tree displays icons that represent the configuration files included in iona.cfg as shown in Figure 3.